Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

 Whenever we write $e_p\pa{f|f_\infty}$ in that case, we will assume implicitly that $f\in L^1_+\pa{\R^d}$.
 A simple application of H\"older inequality (see \eqref{eq:exponential_controls_L_1} in Appendix \ref{app:b}) shows that $\norm{f}_{L^1\pa{\R^d}}\leq \norm{f}_{L^p\pa{\R^d,f^{1-p}_{\infty}}}$ which implies that $e_p\pa{f|f_\infty}<\infty$ if and only if $\norm{f}_{L^p\pa{\R^d,f^{1-p}_{\infty}}}<\infty$.

 Our main theorem for this paper is: \begin{theorem} Let $\D$ be a positive definite matrix and $\C$ be a positive stable matrix with

 and denote by $n$ the maximal defect of the eigenvalues\footnote{To say that $n$ is the maximal defect is equivalent to the statement that the maximal size of Jordan blocks associated to the eigenvalue $\lambda$ is $n+1$.} associated to $\mu$.
-Let $f_0\in L^1_+\pa{\R^d}\;$\footnote{$L^1_+\pa{\R^d}$ denotes the subspace of non-negative functions in $L^1\pa{\R^d}$.} with a unit mass and finite $p-$entropy for some $p\in (1,2]$.
-Then, the solution to \eqref{eq:fokkerplanck} with initial data $f_0$ satisfies, for any $\epsilon>0$ and all $t\geq 0$,

-where $\mathcal{C}_{p,\epsilon}$ is an explicit constant that does not depend on $f_0$ but which may become unbounded as $\epsilon$ goes to zero.
+Let $f_0\in L^1_+\pa{\R^d}$ have a unit mass and finite $p-$entropy for some $p\in (1,2]$.
+Then, the solution to \eqref{eq:fokkerplanck} with initial data $f_0$ satisfies, for any $\epsilon>0$ and all $t\geq 0$, \amit{ } where $\mathcal{C}_{p,\epsilon}$ is an explicit constant that does not depend on $f_0$ but which may become unbounded as $\epsilon$ goes to zero.
 If $f_0$ has finite $2-$entropy then the above can be improved to

-with $\mathcal{C}_{2}$ being a fixed constant. \end{theorem} \begin{remark} We would like to point out a couple of things: \begin{itemize} \item The family of functions $\br{\psi_p}_{1<p\leq 2}$ can be extended to $p=1$ by a simple limit procedure.
+with $\mathcal{C}_{2}$ being a fixed constant. \end{theorem} \begin{remark} We would like to point out a few observations: \begin{itemize} \item The family of functions $\br{\psi_p}_{1<p\leq 2}$ can be extended to $p=1$ by a simple limit procedure.
 In that case we obtain the generating function of the famous \textit{Boltzmann entropy}:

 This entropy will play an important role in our investigation. \item One can also easily show that when $1\leq p_1\leq p_2 \leq 2$ we have that